 Jacob was born when Isaac was 60 years old (Genesis 25:26), and lived 147 years (Genesis 47:28).
-The key to dating the events of Jacob’s life is that Jacob was 130 years old when he stood before Pharaoh (Gen. 47:9), which was in the 2nd year of the famine (Gen. 45:6, 9).
-There had been 7 years of wonderful harvest in Egypt, and now there had been 2 years of famine.
+The key to dating the events of Jacob’s life is that Jacob was 130 years old when he stood before Pharaoh (Gen. 47:9), which was in the second year of the famine (Gen. 45:6, 9).
+There had been seven years of wonderful harvest in Egypt, and now there had been two years of famine.
 Joseph was promoted by Pharaoh when he was 30 (Gen. 41:46) so now, when Jacob was 130, Joseph would have been 39.
 So if Jacob was 130 when Joseph was 39, Jacob would have been 91 years old when Joseph was born, which was the last year of the 14 years of service that Jacob owed Laban as a dowry for marrying Leah and Rachel.
 So Jacob would have left Israel and fled to Haran and become betrothed to Rachel (although it turned out to be Leah) when he was 77 years old.

 Joseph was born the last year of Jacob’s 14-year service for Laban (Genesis 30:25-26), and Jacob could not leave Haran until the 14 years of service were over (the fact that Jacob had eleven sons in seven years is not impossible because he had two wives and two concubines, all of which had children).